judychuepursuit/budgeting-app/README.md

   The REACT app uses the following installs and dependencies: axios, react, react-dom, react-router-dom, react-scripts, uuid, web-vitals in order to connect to the back end and the request be viewed on local host.
 <br>
   <h2>Budgeting App Backend</h2>
   The EXPRESS app uses the following installs and dependencies: express, nodemon, dotenv & cors.
-Also, add .env and type in the PORT=3006 edit the last # accordingly.
+Also, add .env and type in the PORT=3006 (edit the last # accordingly).
 Make sure that the .env file has been correctly saved inside the main folder.
   <h2>contact info:</h2>
 <ul>
     <li>💻  judychue@pursuit.org or chue.judy@gmail.com</li>